 Recovering the heat that is lost from your boiler is a simpler solution and you can achieve an efficiency of between 7 and 40% depending on the type you have installed.
 The way it works is that the economiser captures the lost heat and either transfers it to another tank or, more usually, transfers it back to the existing boiler so that it doesn’t have to work so hard to heat up new water.

-They are generally easy to install and can benefit from the Green Deal and don’t require any additional electricity to run.
+They are generally easy to install, may benefit from government incentives and don’t require any additional electricity to run.
 Costs start around £1,200 but you will save on the amount of energy you need to use to heat the water and if you are on a water meter you should see a reduction in water usage too.

 Before you consider a Heat Recovery System

 Perhaps more than other renewable technologies, whether you opt for a heat recovery system depends on a good deal of thought before you take the plunge.
 Is your building airtight enough to benefit from something like a heat recovery ventilation system?
 You need to check how green you are and what needs to be improved: